 Entry requirements and experience needed

-- either graduates or those who can demonstrate that they can meet the academic requirements who’ll be trained to a post graduate certificate level
+- graduates or those who can demonstrate that they can meet the academic requirements of the post graduate level qualification

 - people from the local community, with a wide range of life experience who will be trained to a graduate level